phoebeireland/codeinstitutemilestoneproject4/README.md

 ### Shopping Bag Page Design
 ![Wireframe of the Shopping Bag page](static/wireframes/shoppingbagpage.jpg "wireframe of the Shopping Bag page for the site")

 The design from this page was a simple shopping bag.
 It displays to the user the items which are currently in their shopping bag waiting to be purchased, and at the bottom of the page offers them the ability to proceed to checkout and purchase their items.
 The items that are currently in the bag are displayed as a list.
-The picutre corresponding to the product is displayed, as well as the price of the object (the price may be modified if multiple of the same item are in the shopping bag), the name of the item and the quantity to be bought.
+The picture corresponding to the product is displayed, as well as the price of the object (the price may be modified if multiple of the same item are in the shopping bag), the name of the item and the quantity to be bought.

 ### Checkout Page Design